-EMX has been actively exploring in Europe since 2003, and has assembled a diverse portfolio of gold, copper, polymetallic, nickel and cobalt royalty and royalty generation properties in Scandinavia, as well as a portfolio of copper and gold royalty properties in Serbia.
-In Scandinavia, the Company continued to pursue strategic royalty partnerships for properties in the portfolio and add value through low cost generative exploration.
-EMX's royalty interests in Serbia include Nevsun's Timok

-Project, which includes the recently discovered Cukaru Peki copper-gold deposit located in the prolific Timok Magmatic Complex.
+EMX has a portfolio of over 35 gold, copper, polymetallic, nickel and cobalt royalty and royalty generation properties in Scandinavia.
+EMX's royalty interests in Serbia include Nevsun's Timok Project, which includes the Cukaru Peki copper-gold development project.